djordjeh/mvp-architecture/README.md

 ==============================================

 The app is called To-do MVP and it shows how I like to implement and organize things with MVP architecture.
-It will contains two repo: java and kotlin.
+It will contain two repo: Java and Kotlin.

 The project is still in process.
-Next step: implementation of Unit testing.
+Missing things:
+* Unit tests, Integration tests, UI tests
+* Kotlin way

 License
 -------